Superjisan/devstarter-temp/README.md

+#SEED DATA
+In order to seed three developer data, please follow this method after merging your files:
+1. Run your server
+2. Change the url to localhost:3000/seed
+3. If you see a 200 json file, then the seed should be transported to your mongodb.

 # MEAN Stack

 MEAN is a boilerplate that provides a nice starting point for [MongoDB](http://www.mongodb.org/), [Node.js](http://www.nodejs.org/), [Express](http://expressjs.com/), and [AngularJS](http://angularjs.org/) based applications.
 It is designed to give you quick and organized way to start developing of MEAN based web apps with useful modules like mongoose and passport pre-bundled and configured.
 We mainly try to take care of the connection points between existing popular frameworks and solve common integration problems.

 ## Prerequisites
 * Node.js - Download and Install [Node.js](http://www.nodejs.org/download/).
 You can also follow [this gist](https://gist.github.com/isaacs/579814) for a quick and easy way to install Node.js and npm